SouledOut.org Logo

 The biggest Full Moons of the year appear 14% bigger and 30% brighter than lesser Full Moons.
 Helpful Image A perigee Moon creates higher than usual "perigean tides".
 However, according to NASA, these are only a few centimeters (an inch or so) higher than usual.
 Local geography can increase the effect to about 15 centimeters (six inches).
 Richard Nolle has more to say about the potential effects of perigee SuperMoons in "The Sysygy" section below.

-A Moon near the horizon always looks bigger due to The Moon Illusion, so be sure to catch this "Extra" Full Moon when it rises around 8:00pm or sets about 5:30am.
+A Moon near the horizon always looks bigger due to The Moon Illusion.
+Be sure to catch this two-day "Extra" Full Moon when it rises in the east Saturday, Aug.
+9, around 7:15pm, sets in the west Sunday, Aug.
+10, around 6:00am, and when it rises again in the east Sunday, Aug.
+10 about 8:00pm.
 Click Rise/Set/Transit Times ~ Major Bodies for exact times in your area.

 The Syzygy